| | | | |

 Making Up

-You can also see a step-by-step photo tutorial in a similar pattern here.
+You can also find a step-by-step photo tutorial using a similar pattern here – Pumpkin Knitting Pattern (Beginner Friendly!)

-Step 1 – With your finished rectangle, you seam the rectangle to create a tube.
+• Step 1 – With your finished rectangle, you seam the rectangle to create a tube (there will be one side seam).

+• Step 4 – Push the needle through the bottom hole (at the bottom of the pumpkin), then out through the top hole at the top of the pumpkin.
 Catch the yarn over the side (the purl stitches) and repeat this step all the way around the ridges.
+This creates the pumpkin shape.

-If you enjoyed making the pumpkins, I’d love to see yours on Instagram, be sure to tag me @handylittleme or hashtag #handylittleme to be featured.
+If you enjoyed making your own pumpkins with a cable knit design, I’d love to see yours on Instagram, be sure to tag me @handylittleme.

 Leave a Reply